finanalyst/rakuast-rakudoc-render/Render.md

 An **RPO** relies on [Templates](Templates.md), [PromiseStrings](PromiseStrings.md), and [ScopedData](ScopedData.md).

 It is also necessary to have a good understanding of RakuDoc v2.

+Some [environment variables](environment-variables) provide for some output control.

 The following describes choices that are left by RakuDoc v2 to the renderer.